neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 3. Poor cost estimation and the fact that QR has lower priority than FR are the main reason for dismissal.

 It is important to acknowledge the participator about the importance of QR needs not only in theory but also in practice.
 It is important for them to understand and accept the fact that the dismissal of the QR may solve a short term problem but on a long term basis it will reduce the competitive advantages and the value of the system.
 To lower the dismiss rate of QR by improving the specification and quantification of the more difficult ones, it may be easier to keep them in the project instead of dismissing them when running out of time.
+However, the main problem is that QR are not taken into consideration during product planning and thus not included as hard requirements in the projects, making the realization of QR a reactive rather than a proactive effort.
+Product management may thus not be able to plan and rely on QR to achieve competitive advantages.